sanyaade-teachings/pippi/README.md

     pip install pippi

+*But!* Please see below about installing the latest version from source, there are a lot of new features in the most recent beta.

 ## Tutorials

 There are annotated example scripts in the [tutorials](tutorials) directory which introduce some of pippi's functionality.